wuxnz/mana_debug/README.md

-# Flutter Media Scraper & Video Player
+# Mana: Flutter Media Scraper & Video Player

 ## Overview
 This is a **Flutter** application that scrapes websites for different media information, extracts video links from embedded sources, and plays those links using an integrated video player.
 The app leverages metadata providers like **Kitsu, Jikan, and TMDB** to fetch detailed media info such as trailers, episode details, images, descriptions, and filler information.